 2. Apply hreflang Tags

 These tags can be inserted in the header section of the original page or submitted via a sitemap.
 For example, an hreflang tag referencing a French page intended for readers in Canada could look like this:

 <link rel=”alternate” hreflang=”fr-ca” href=”http://example.com/fr/” />

 If a page is intended for multiple regions, multiple hreflang attributes can be added.
 However, it’s worth noting that this whole process is both complicated and time-consuming, particularly for beginners.
-If you use our Weglot Translate plugin, this step is done for you automatically, so you don’t have to worry about adding your own code.
+If you use our Weglot translation solution, this step is automatically done for you, so you don’t have to worry about adding your own code.

 3. Stick to One Language Per Page